theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-getting-started.md

 6. Click **[Test server connection]** to validate the connection between the {{ productName }} Server and the SAP system.
 7. Click **[OK]** to save the SAP source.

-For more information, see [Documentation: SAP Connection](documentation/sap-connection/index.md).
+For more information, see [SAP Connection](documentation/sap-connection/index.md).

 !!! tip
 	To edit a source or to create new sources, navigate to **Server > Manage Sources** in the menu bar.